 Step 1: Get a car owner check

-This is the easiest way to legally access non-personal ownership data.
+This is the easiest way to legally access non personal ownership data.

-• Last keeper change date
+keeper change timeline

 Step 2: Check the V5C logbook

-Ask the seller to provide the V5C (logbook).
+Ask the seller to provide the V5C logbook.
 This document confirms:

-• Current registered keeper (not legal owner)
+- Current registered keeper (not legal owner).

-• Previous keeper details (number, not names)
+- Previous keeper details (number, not names).

-• Logbook issue date
+- Logbook issue date.

 🚩 Red flag: No logbook = possible stolen vehicle or outstanding finance.

-Step 3: Review service records
+Step 3: Review the service records

 While not always complete, service records may include dealer notes or garage entries that hint at previous owners, especially if the car has changed locations often.

-Get a Car Owner Check!
+Get a Car history check!

 What a car owner check can and cannot tell you